Corporate Social ResponsibilityWhy is Corporate Social Responsibility Important to Kilimanjaro Consulting?

 Each September, Kilimanjaro Consulting takes part in The R U OK?
 Day initiative which aims to connect all Australians by creating suicide prevention awareness.
 Our tribal culture encourages a supportive and collaborative environment which inspired us to support this cause.

-We take part the initiative in several ways, by organizing morning teas within the office to provide opportunities for the tribe members to check in with one another, or providing our team leaders with RUOK Day Guides so that they are compassionate and understanding in their everyday duties.
+We take part in the initiative in several ways, by organising events (either virtually or face-to-face) to provide opportunities for the tribe members to check in with one another, or providing our team leaders with RUOK Day Guides so that they are compassionate and understanding in their everyday duties.

 It is our shared goal to reduce the stigma around mental health and the fact that everybody’s equal.
 If you would like to learn more about the importance of R U OK? and how these simple words can help change a life, visit the RUOK website here.